Air pollution is one environmental health hazard most people are aware of, but indoor air pollution isn't as widely known.

 If you experience unexplained health problems, consider a mold testing.
 In the short-term, cleaning your air can only have a positive impact on your health.

 The last thing I did to improve our indoor air quality should have been the first; I started using a high-quality air purifier.
 Not a wimpy little air purifier; there is a difference.
 We started using EnviroKlenz Moblie UV Model.
-(I asked the company for a discount for the TOM tribe and they gave us a coupon code for a 15% discount; use TOM15 to save on any of the EnviroKlenz products to clean up your home)

 Even with removing and replacing toxic chemicals, etc. there's always some exposure to fragrance, pollutants, and odors.
 Guests in your home may be using perfume or even lotion with fragrance.
 Even well-meaning friends who avoid applying perfumes may have washed their clothing with laundry detergent with strong chemicals and fragrances which can make a person with Multiple Chemical Sensitivities feel sick.